tanguy8001/continual-learning-via-model-merging/README.md

 The organization of code is as follows :
 * Source code is present in `src` directory.
-* Bash files required to run some experiments along with all the hyperparameters used are in the `scripts` directory.
+* Bash files\notebooks required to run some experiments along with all the hyperparameters used are in the `scripts` directory.

 * Our model merging results: